fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 We managed to create a Result monad to express functions that might return a failure.
 I´ve saved a [gist](https://gist.github.com/fabiomarreco/a9af5b466f080662aa22df8a3047975e) containing this code and will eventually post my own full implementation of the Result monad (with also other useful monads like Maybe, Reader, etc.).

-I´m am not saying you should always use this technique, exceptions do have their place.
+I´m not saying you should always use this technique, exceptions do have their place.
 But if you would like to use it, there is a library called [Chessie](http://fsprojects.github.io/Chessie/) that is pretty good (it is implemented in F#, but it works great using from a C# code base).

 If you would like to dig a little deeper, I highly recommend Scott Wlaschin´s [Railway Oriented Programming blog series](https://fsharpforfunandprofit.com/rop/).